synapticPush/synapticPush/README.md

 <h2 align="center">👋 Hi there, I'm Pushpendra Sharma</h2>

-🚀 A Tech Enthusiast, Python Aficionado, and Passionate Backend Developer with a strong Inclination towards AI models and their real-world applications.
+🚀 A Tech Enthusiast, Python Aficionado, and Passionate Backend Developer with a Strong Inclination towards AI models and their real-world applications.
 I love exploring how Modern Technologies work under the hood and translating that knowledge into practical, impactful solutions.

 # 💼 About Me

 - 🎓 I'm currently exploring the capabilities of **Generative AI**, understanding model architectures, and diving into **hands-on model Training and Deployment**.
 - 💻 Backend development is my forte, and I enjoy building scalable APIs and systems using **FastAPI**, **Python**, and **MySQL**.
-- 🧠 I’m a continuous learner, always curious about **data structures, algorithms**, and how systems can be optimized at scale.
+- 🧠 I’m a continuous learner, always curious about **Data Structures, Algorithms**, and how systems can be optimized at scale.
 - 🤖 Strong interest in **AI**, system design, and leveraging tech to solve real-life problems.